Welcome to Burlingame, California!

 Burlingame -- located in San Mateo County/Silicon Valley area -- is located on a 60-mile peninsula immediately south of San Francisco, bordered on the east by San Francisco Bay, and on the west by the Pacific Ocean.
 Average annual temperature is a pleasant 68 degrees (summer highs rarely over 78 degrees and winter lows in the mid-50s).

-Just a stone’s throw from San Francisco (20 minutes by car or mass transit), with San Francisco International Airport conveniently located in its midst, this incredibly beautiful, scenic area is safe, sunny and affordable.
+Just a stone’s throw from the city (20 minutes by car or mass transit), with San Francisco International Airport conveniently located in its midst, this incredibly beautiful, scenic area is safe, sunny and affordable.
 It’s the perfect destination for foodies, outdoor enthusiasts, arts lovers and fun seekers.

-The livliest areas are from California Drive to El Camino Real, with hundreds of stores and restaurants nestled there.
+The livliest areas in Downtown Burlingame are from California Drive to El Camino Real, as there are hundreds of stores and restaurants nestled there.
 This pedestrian-friendly district offers more discoveries on the Avenue's side streets between Howard and Chapin Avenues.
 This area offers independent emporiums as well as outlets for national chains and designer names.
+For more information regarding Downtown Burlingame, please visit their website here.

 Broadway’s landmark arch invites visitors to experience big city amenities in the comfort of a charmingly laid-back, small town atmosphere.
 Satisfy your hunger with a wide range of styles and cuisines, from fine dining to casual eateries and coffee shops.
 Shoppers can enjoy a variety of independently-owned boutiques, gift shops, antique stores and a medley of unique specialty stores offering everything from wine to jewelry, toys, health food, candy and more.